|Home | About Us | Our Programs | News / Press | Media | Contact Us|

 Texas Foundation for the Arts has been showcasing Texas arts, culture and history through the creation of award-winning documentary films and series television programs since its founding in 2001.

 With a mission to capture the uniqueness of Texas arts and culture, Texas Foundation for the Arts strives to bring Texas' vast arts and cultural landscape to viewers of PBS.

-Our program will highlight the grit and determination needed to dredge sleepy Buffalo Bayou into a mega 52-mile shipping lane from Galveston Bay to Houston 100 years ago, and how Houston's huge inland Port is now called the "irreplaceable Port" for the United States.
+Our program, titled Houston Ship Channel: Deep Water Centennial, highlights the grit and determination needed to dredge sleepy Buffalo Bayou into a mega 52-mile shipping lane from Galveston Bay to Houston 100 years ago, and how Houston's vast inland Port is called the "irreplaceable Port" for the United States.

 The program will premiere on Houston Public Media TV 8, and then be made available to Texas PBS for broadcast on PBS stations across the state.

 Opera composer Carlisle Floyd joins Kim Lykins